PipedreamHQ/pipedream/docs/docs/projects/README.md

 Within a given project, you can create folders for your workflows.

-Open your project, and then click the **Create** button for a dropdown to create a workflow in your current project.
+Open your project, and then click the **New** button for a dropdown to create a workflow in your current project.

 ::: tip